 1. Have an introductory coaching session.

 If your gut tells you this coach isn't a good fit for you, it's okay to say so and find a different coach.
 Also, make sure the coach acts with integrity.
-If you're talking with a coach, and they recommend you sign up for six-eight months of coaching before you even describe your problem, this is a red flag.
+If you're talking with a coach, and he/she recommends you sign up for eight - twelve months of coaching before you even describe your problem, this is a BIG red flag.

-When people are looking for a coach, I have no idea how much coaching they actually need unless we have a deep and insightful conversation first.
-Some people may only need 2-3 months of coaching, because every situation and goal is different.
-Sometimes after a free 2 hour session, the person may not even need more coaching!
+Depending on your issue, you may only need 3 months of coaching, because every situation and goal is different.
 What's most important is you find the right coach that works for YOU.

 I also don't believe in a pushy sales conversation.
-During my own coaching search, I had a potential coach make me feel like shit because I couldn't afford his $2000 a month program.
+During my own coaching search, I had a potential coach make me feel like crap because I couldn't afford his $5000 a month program.
 As coaches we're used to hearing people say "I can't afford it" and we know that sometimes the real reason has nothing to do with what someone can actually pay.
 This particular coach called me a loser for not being willing to invest in myself.
-It's not okay for a coach to belittle you because they aren't a good fit for you.
+It's NOT okay for a coach to belittle you or put you down.

 2. Choose a coach that is "just outside" your financial comfort zone.